Things to Do in Banff National Park: A Complete Guide

 A magnificent wooden settlement on the banks of the river for a few nights in a dream setting!

 Based on my experience, I would say that a week in the park is a good amount of time.
-That gives you a day to visit the town of Banff as well as having time to visit all the attractions mentioned in this article.
+That gives you time to explore the town of Banff and visit many of the attractions mentioned in this guide.

 However, I didn’t see and do everything in the park and there are plenty more hikes giving access to other magnificent waterfalls and lakes.
-The fact is that travelling with a three-year-old child, while being a lovely experience, certainly has its restrictions, especially as you’ll probably end up carrying him!
+The fact is that traveling with a three-year-old, while being a lovely experience, certainly has its restrictions, especially when part of the day may involve carrying them.

 In addition to the 10 points listed above, there are plenty more reasons to stay longer, especially if you love nature, walking and watching wildlife.

-See you soon and have a good trip,
+See you soon, and have a wonderful trip.